mbekesithole/Azure-SOC/README.md

 | AzureNetworkAnalytics_CL | 0

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+Within this project, a compact honeynet was established on Microsoft Azure, with log sources seamlessly integrated into a Log Analytics workspace.
+The deployment of Microsoft Sentinel facilitated swift alert triggering and incident management based on the ingested logs.

+Preceding the application of security measures, an initial assessment of metrics was conducted within the vulnerable environment.
+Following this, security controls were implemented, prompting a subsequent metric evaluation to gauge their impact.

+Significantly, there was a notable reduction in both security events and incidents subsequent to the implementation of security controls, demonstrating their efficacy in bolstering system defenses.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+In environments with substantial user activity, it's plausible to expect an increase in security events and alerts within the 24-hour period following the implementation of security controls.